gcjyzdd/GrpcCrudService/README.md

 3. Build the client: `dotnet build`
 4. Run the client: `dotnet run`

-The client will automatically connect to the server and demonstrate all CRUD operations.
+The client will automatically connect to the server via named pipes and demonstrate all CRUD operations.

 ## Testing